Note

 To record only a subset of the available streams with a specific file name

-and in a specific directory, the arguments record_dir
+and in a specific directory, the arguments record_dir, fname and

 For this example, the directory used to store recordings is